4d/docs/website/translated_docs/es/API/DatastoreClass.md

 #### Ejemplo 2

 The following piece of code requests pages of 30 entities of the `Address` dataclass from the server.
-The returned entities only contain the `zipCode` attribute.
+Las entidades devueltas sólo contienen el atributo `zipCode`.

 For each `Address` entity, 20 Persons entities are returned, and they only contain the `lastname` and `firstname` attributes: